Survey on the access to finance of enterprises

 Data for the euro area enterprises

 If you would like to access the anonymised microdata, please fill in and return the confidentiality declaration form to the survey access team via email.

 The SAFE team will then let you know if your request has been authorised and ask you to print the form, sign it, and submit it by post to:

 Survey on the access to finance - Monetary & Economic Statistics Division

 60640 Frankfurt am Main, Germany

-Twice a year, usually in March and October, thousands of businesses in Europe are contacted and asked about their ease of access to finance and about financing conditions.
+Twice a year, usually in March and October, we contact thousands of businesses in Europe to ask what financing conditions they are experiencing and how easily they can access finance.

-Panteia, a policy research company, in cooperation with GDCC, an independent market research firm, have been selected to carry out this important survey on behalf of the ECB and the European Commission.
-The interviews are conducted over a four-week period mainly by telephone, but respondents can also complete an online questionnaire.
+Panteia, a policy research company, in cooperation with GDCC (Global Data Collection Company), an independent market research firm, carries out this survey on behalf of the ECB and the European Commission.
+The interviews are conducted over a five-week period mainly by telephone, though respondents can also complete an online questionnaire.

 You may have been contacted as a potential respondent.
 If so, we would greatly appreciate your participation.
-If you have any questions about the survey, please write to firstname.lastname@example.org or to the company conducting the interviews via email@example.com.
+If you have any questions about the survey, please email us at email@example.com.